nagas/puppet-accounts/README.md

 ##Limitations

-Please note that the module was tested only on RedHat family operating systems.
+Please note that the module was tested only on RedHat and Debian family operating systems.
+It is rather meant to be used with puppet >= 3.x (hiera integration).

 ##Development